-This section is only relevant to output from set term postscript color.
-When the palette is defined using set palette rgbformulae, gnuplot writes a postscript implementation of the required analytical formulae as a header just before a pm3d drawing (see /g and /cF definitions).
-Usually, it makes sense to write definitions of only the 3 formulae used in the palette.
-This is the default option nops_allcF.
-The option ps_allcF instead writes definitions of all 36 formulae.
-This allows you to edit the postscript file in order to have different palettes for different surfaces in one graph.
+In order to reduce the size of postscript files, the gray value and not all three calculated r,g,b values are written to the file.
+Therefore the analytical formulae are coded directly in the postscript language as a header just before the pm3d drawing, see /g and /cF definitions.
+Usually, it makes sense to write therein definitions of only the 3 formulae used.
+But for multiplot or any other reason you may want to manually edit the transformations directly in the postscript file.
+This is the default option nops\allcF.
+Using the option ps\allcF writes postscript definitions of all formulae.
+This you may find interesting if you want to edit the postscript file in order to have different palettes for different surfaces in one graph.
+Well, you can achieve this functionality by multiplot with fixed origin and size.

-If you write a pm3d surface to a postscript file, it may be possible to reduce the file size by running the awk script pm3dCompress.awk afterward.
-If the data lies on a rectangular grid, even greater compression may be possible using the awk script pm3dConvertToImage.awk.
-Both scripts are distributed with gnuplot.
+If you are writing a pm3d surface to a postscript file, it may be possible to reduce the file size by up to 50% by the enclosed awk script pm3dCompress.awk.
+If the data lies on a rectangular grid, even greater compression may be possible using the script pm3dConvertToImage.awk.
 Usage: